shawnjburke/py_guide/README.rst

 Version History
 ########################

+* 0.2.2 - Adding in incomplete changes for project generator on way to v0.3.0.
+Will create directory structure and 1/2 dozen files for the project.
+Not complete yet.

 * 0.2.1 - Remove revealjs theme which is no longer supported and didn't work right anyway.

 * 0.2.0 - Updated a number of package requirements such as sphinx themes to meet compatibility requirements.